roman-milk/roman-milk.github.io/team-chem.md

  A tender hug and peck on the lips eroded the last bit of resistance and Leanne again conceded defeat.
 She would go with the girls as it was important for her to gain their complete confidence and she rationalized that there would be two rookies also going through the same ceremony.
 Her fate was sealed in a bottle and it drifted slowly out to sea as both women relaxed for the last few moments of bedtime.

  THE END Please email me with your comments or suggestions as they are appreciated.
-Report_Story #1